Loss of central bank traction puts mandates under scrutiny

 And if the rise of the dollar is at least partly behind both those pressures and the below-target U.S. inflation rate, then surely every future push to raise rates will simply strengthen the currency again and re-ignite the same chain reaction.

-"You can't run a independent, domestically-focussed monetary policy in this environment," said Salman Ahmed, chief strategist at asset managers Lombard Odier, adding that a majorcomplication is the huge uncertainty internally at the Fed about just how the world's second biggest economy, China, is actually performing.
+"You can't run a independent, domestically-focused monetary policy in this environment," said Salman Ahmed, chief strategist at asset managers Lombard Odier, adding that a major complication is the huge uncertainty internally at the Fed about just how the world's second biggest economy, China, is actually performing.

 "What has happened is that central banks have lost control to calibrate monetary policy to only domestic economic data."